Anytime Lesson Plan: What Contains Carbon?

 Chlorofluorocarbons deplete the ozone.

-- Tell students that carbon itself is good.
-It is an integral part of life on earth.
-But, carbon can cause negative consequences.
+Tell students that carbon is an integral part of life on earth.
+Carbon can also cause negative consequences.
 Although the amount of carbon on the planet remains consistent, there can be more or less in various places on the planet.
-For humans, it is important for there to be certain levels of carbon in the atmosphere and ocean.
-Too much carbon in the atmosphere or in the ocean can be a bad thing.
+For plants and ocean animals, it is important for there to be certain levels of carbon in the atmosphere and ocean.

-- Tell students that they will have to hypothesize about whether these objects have carbon in them or not.
+Tell students that they will predict whether these objects have carbon in them or not.

-- Have students work in groups to decide whether each object contains carbon or not.
-Then, have students work individually to fill out their worksheets and explain their answers.
+Have students work individually to decide whether they think each object contains carbon or not.

-- Once students have finished filling out the worksheet, bring them together as a class to discuss the answers.
+Once students have finished filling out the worksheet, bring them together as a class to discuss their answers.
+Ask them to explain how they can find out the answer.

-- Discuss each object and explain why it contains carbon.
+Discuss each object and explain why it contains carbon, if the students did not already do so.
 See the teacher background section for details.

 - At the end of this discussion, ask students what percentage of the objects contain carbon.
 (100%)

-- Now that students have a better idea of how common carbon is, ask them to fill in the last three rows of the worksheet with other items in the classroom.
+Now that students have a better idea of how common carbon is, ask them to fill in the last three rows of the worksheet with other items in the classroom.
+Have them do the research to figure out if the objects contain or do not contain Carbon.

 - Adapted from Durrett, G. Carbon: Is too much of a good thing bad?
 Louisiana Public Broadcasting.
 Retrieved on January 18, 2008 from http://www.lpb.org/education/classroom/itv/envirotacklebox/nttifiles/etpdf/6gdCarbon.pdf